Bert Wilcut: Consolidated PT-3

-Early 1967, Wilcut received the grand champion, best open biplane, and most outstanding antique aircraft awards during the Arlington, Texas fly-in for his restored PT-3.
+In early 1967, Wilcut received the grand champion, best open biplane, and most outstanding antique aircraft awards during the Arlington, Texas fly-in for his restored PT-3.

 On August 15, 1967, at Brooks Air Force Base over Hangar 9 (landmark), Wilcut flew his restored 1927 PT-3 over the crowds gather to celebrate an historic event.
 Hangar 9 was receiving its Historic Landmark plaque.
 The hangar will become a museum highlighting aircraft and other items of the 1917-1927 era.